Built a PE due diligence platform inside Bain and took it from concept to revenue in 18 months.

 Bring a concrete product or GTM problem

-Reach out if you want to compare notes on Luminik, event pipeline, founder-led sales, or turning a painful workflow into product.
+Reach out if you want to compare notes on Luminik, event pipeline, founder-led sales, or turning repeated customer work into product.